laravel/docs/envoy.md

         @hipchat('token', 'room', 'Envoy')
     @endafter

-If you wish, you may also pas a custom message to send to the HipChat room.
+If you wish, you may also pass a custom message to send to the HipChat room.
 Any variables available to your Envoy tasks will also be available when constructing the message:

     @after
         @hipchat('token', 'room', 'Envoy', "{$task} ran in the {$env} environment.")